rkyoku/l4d2-stats/README.md

 Feel free to contribute to this project and open pull requests.

-Copy these files in a directory placed into your L4D2 add-ons directory.
+Copy these files in a directory placed into your L4D2 add-ons folder (generally C:\Program Files (x86)\Steam\SteamApps\common\left 4 dead 2\left4dead2\addons).

-Example on Windows: C:\Program Files (x86)\Steam\SteamApps\common\left 4 dead 2\left4dead2\addons\
+Or execute this command in your L4D2 add-on folder:

 ```bash
 git clone git@github.com:RenaudParis/l4d2-stats.git advstats